spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 starfish is an open-source Python package that enables researchers using in situ transcriptomics techniques to process multi-terabyte image-based transcriptomics datasets, generating single-cell gene expression matrices with spatial information.
-These are the features we believe will deliver value to users of starfish:
+These are the features we believe will deliver value to scientists piloting image-based transcriptomics assays or using them at scale:

-* Support for most in-situ hybridization (smFISH, MERFISH, seqFISH) and in-situ sequencing (STARMAP, DARTFISH, BARRISTASEQ, etc) assays
+* Support for most in-situ hybridization (smFISH, MERFISH, seqFISH) and in-situ sequencing (STARMAP, DARTFISH, BARRISTASEQ, etc) assays, to enable easy switching between different chemistries.

-* Support of a next-generation chunked file format amenable to distributed processing of images from multiple fields of view.
+* Support of a next-generation chunked file format amenable to distributed processing of images from multiple fields of view, to enable fast, parallel processing of large volumes of image data.

-* Common data processing components for extracting the location and identity of individual mRNA molecules from raw images and building cell x gene expression matrices annotated with spatial coordinates of each cell
+* Common data processing components for extracting the location and identity of individual mRNA molecules from raw images and building cell x gene expression matrices annotated with spatial coordinates of each cell, to enable comparative analysis between different chemistries or imaging approaches.

 This document describes the two major foci of starfish for the coming months that we believe will deliver the most value to our users, followed by work we believe is important but that is not yet prioritized.
 If you have questions or